syneo-tools-gmbh/Javascript-BCR-Library/README.md

   `<script type="text/javascript" src="src/bcr.js"></script>`

 # Sample
-The sample application in the respository must be executed on a web server.
+The sample application in the repository must be executed on a web server.

 # Reference